Image via YouTube

 What Is The Name Of The Next 007 Adventure?

 According to London's Mirror, Bond 25 will be named Shatterhand and based on the Raymond Benson Bond novel Never Dream Of Dying, which was published in 2001.Wikipedia describes the novel as follows: "It begins when a police raid goes horribly wrong, killing innocent men, women, and even children.
 Bond knows the Union is behind the carnage, and vows to take them down once and for all.
 His hunt takes him to Paris, into a deadly game of predator and prey, and a fateful meeting with the seductive Tylyn Mignonne, a movie star with a sordid past, who may lead Bond to his final target — or his own violent end.
 Eventually it leads him to the Union's latest attack on society, which involves Tylyn's husband, Leon Essinger, and his new movie, Pirate Island, which stars Tylyn."
-This has not been officially confirmed but if true would be the first non-Ian Fleming Bond novel to be adapted into film.
+This has not been confirmed and is likely a rumor, but if true would be the first non-Ian Fleming Bond novel to be adapted into film.

 When Will The Next Film Be Released?

 EON Productions has announced that Mr. Bond will return to theaters on November 8, 2019.
 As per usual, it will reach theaters in the UK at that time, and follow everywhere else about a week later.
 This will be the second longest gap between 007 films in the franchise’s, by then, 57 year history, this one between 2015’s Spectre and Bond 25.
 The longest was between 1989’s Licence To Kill and 1995’s GoldenEye, which was due to legal issues.
 Before that, it was between 1974’s The Man With The Golden Gun and 1977’s The Spy Who Loved Me.
 For old-time fans this is kind of unacceptable.
 We’ve only got got so many Bond films left in us, so move it, people!